phisch/figma-cursor-theme-action/README.md

-# cursor-theme-action
+# Figma Cursor Theme Generator
-GitHub Actions to export cursor sprites from Figma, and generate a theme and variantions from them.
+GitHub Action that generates a cursor theme and exports additional assets from a Figma file.

 # todo:
  - [] document Figma export file
  - [] document example usage in GitHub workflow
- - [] handle Figma download timeouts